The Future of Storytelling in 10 Steps

 Who is a storyteller?
 That is the first question we ask when we give a mobile storytelling workshop.

 When the audience is media organizations or journalists or student journalists, most hands are raised.
-When the audience is composed of community members or nonprofit groups — everyone but journalists — the majority of hands is not raised.
+When the audience is composed of community members or nonprofit groups — everyone but journalists — the majority of hands are not raised.

 This response surprised us.

 We figured every person considered himself or herself a storyteller.
 We learned the opposite is true.
 Most people do not consider themselves storytellers (even though storytelling is one of the earliest forms of communication).
 Our job is to change this way of thinking.

 Everyone is a storyteller.
 We become one when we are born.
 Our family history is our first story, and that story goes back generations.
 Some of us just need a little extra encouragement to spark our inner storyteller.

 Now is a great time to provide that spark and tap into a power we all have.
 With 7.4 billion people in the world, stories are everywhere.
 With technology, we have the capability to tell and share them at any time.

 All stories matter.
 The problem is, many stories are going untold and unheard.
 Here is how we can change that.